 Affiliates of BofA Merrill Lynch, Citigroup and Mizuho are lenders under the SPV Credit Facility and affiliates of BofA Merrill Lynch, Morgan Stanley, J.P.
 Morgan and HSBC are lenders under the Credit Facility.
-Accordingly, if we used 100% of the proceeds to repay a portion of our outstanding debt under the SPV Credit Facility or 100% of the proceeds to repay a portion of our outstanding debt under the Credit Facility, it is expected that the highest percentage that could be received by affiliates of BofA Merrill Lynch would be approximately 20% of the net proceeds of the offering, the highest percentage that could be received by affiliates of Morgan Stanley would be approximately 10% of the net proceeds of the offering, the highest percentage that could be received by affiliates of J.P.
-Morgan would be approximately 18% of the net proceeds of the offering, the highest percentage that could be received by affiliates of Citigroup would be approximately 38% of the net proceeds of the offering, the highest percentage that could be received by affiliates of HSBC would be approximately 18% of the net proceeds of the offering and the highest percentage that could be received by affiliates of Mizuho would be approximately 13% of the net proceeds of the offering, based upon the proposed maximum aggregate offering price set forth on the cover page of this prospectus.
+Accordingly, if we used 100% of the proceeds to repay a portion of our outstanding debt under the SPV Credit Facility or 100% of the proceeds to repay a portion of our outstanding debt under the SPV Credit Facility or 100% of the proceeds to repay a portion of our outstanding debt under the Credit Facility, it is expected that the highest percentage that could be received by affiliates of BofA Merrill Lynch would be approximately 20% of the net proceeds of the offering, the highest percentage that could be received by affiliates of Morgan Stanley would be approximately 10% of the net proceeds of the offering, the highest percentage that could be received by affiliates of J.P.
+Morgan would be approximately 18% of the net proceeds of the offering, the highest percentage that could be received by affiliates of HSBC would be approximately 38% of the net proceeds of the offering, the highest percentage that could be received by affiliates of Mizuho would be approximately 18% of the net proceeds of the offering price set forth on the cover page of this prospectus.
 These numbers are subject to change depending on how we ultimately decide to allocate the proceeds from this offering between our two Facilities.

-An affiliate of Morgan Stanley is acting as agent for the 10b5-1 Plan, under which it will repurchase up to \$20 million in the aggregate of common stock during the period ending on the earlier of the date on which the capital committed to the 10b5-1 Plan has been exhausted or one year after the closing of the offering.
+An affiliate of Morgan Stanley is acting as agent for the 10b5-1 Plan, under which it will repurchase up to \$15 million in the aggregate of common stock during the period ending on the earlier of the date on which the capital committed to the 10b5-1 Plan has been exhausted or one year after the closing of the offering.